PelionIoT/pelion-edge-ready-test-suite/README.md

 - The script will create a `test-config.json` file which is used as the configuration file for the test.
 - It will automatically populate the device ID and account ID based on the information it gets via `curl localhost:<port>/status`.

 **NOTE!
 KaaS tests require that the account has Edge KaaS features enabled.
 By default KaaS features are not enabled.
-Contact [Iazuma Networks](https://www.izumanetworks.com/) to enable it.**
+Contact [Izuma Networks](https://www.izumanetworks.com/) to enable it.**